 - In chart mode, if a stock is trading near the high on the time frame (chart) shown, leave it alone.
 If a stock is trading near the low, it deserves a look.

 - Manually go through the stocks on your list.
-Have your chart platform open (such as FreeStockCharts.com) and view a 5+ year chart of the stock.
-In order to consider it for purchase, it should be trading near a major support level over that time frame.
-See How to Get the Most of FreeStockCharts.com When You Start Trading for a basic tutorials on the major features the site offers.
+Have your chart platform open (such as TradingView.com) and view a 5+ year chart of the stock.
+In order to consider it for purchase, it should be trading near a major support level over that time frame, as well as meet all the fundamental criteria.

 Dividend Stock Pitfalls

 There is a risk that a company may stop paying their dividend or reduce it.
 Since the dividend can be an attractive feature to investors, a negative change in the dividend can also have a negative effect on the stock price…a double whammy.
 My experience has been that this is usually temporary.
 If the company is solid, reducing the dividend is short-term negative but long-term positive for the share price…IF the company is going to put that capital to better use within the company.

 It is also possible a company may increase their dividend.
 This will have a positive effect on yield but may also affect the share price positively or negatively depending on the particular situation.